 Call 911 for service or 314-533-3406 for general questions.
 Call the general line if you need to request a smoke detector.
 Less urgent fire safety issues can be reported to the Citizens’ Service Bureau at (314) 622-4800.

-Non-Emergency Community Resources
+Non-Emergency and Crisis Community Resources

 Cure Violence